 RB: Well, the boat I was on, yes, it was a little small, but she was a very good seaworthy boat.
 She pretty much rode like a duck.
-So, she goes up the swells and down the swells, up the swells and down the swells.
+She'd go up the swells and down the swells, up the swells and down the swells.